Tehnikus/Helium/README.md

 ### Preload, lazy load, preconnect
 There are several types of content that should be preloaded: scripts, styles, images that appear inside of first viewport.
-There is content that sould be lazy loaded: Images outside of viewport, unneccesary scripts
+There is content that should be lazy loaded: images outside of viewport, unneccesary scripts, fonts
 ### Make your site FAST
-Also search bots have time quota for every domain, so if pages load
+Also search bots have time quota for every domain, so if pages load exceedes 500 milliseconds, your website will be scanned 50-100 pages at the time.
+No such issue with Helium Store, because it loads all pages about 100 milliseconds.
+Also BestBuy reseach shows that faster loading pages increases conversion rate.
+In Helium store pages load almost instantly, which leads to better user experience.

 ## Images
 Helium Store uses WEBP and SVG formats by default.
 The dimensions are lined up in such way to avoid multiple sizes of same image and fit responsive design on various screens at the same time.